vbazovic/travel-order/README.md

 ```
 npm ci
 ```
+Create setting.json file in the api folder
 Copy settings.json.template into settings.json and edit settings.json to match your settings.

-From api folder run app:
+From api folder run apps:

 ```
 node index.js
+node admin.js
 ```

+Open xampp and run MySQL and Apache
+Create database travel_order
+Do a migration from flyway/travel-order/migrations (from migration script 2 to the end, first script is creating the database)

 ## Frontend